tebohl/Tornado-Project/README.md

 * MongoDB

 ### Description:
 In this project, we extracted data for Level 3 tornadoes from the last 2 months from www.ncdc.noaa.gov.
-After cleaning, we stored the data in MongoDB and used a Python Flask API to power a web application.
-We created several visualizations using Leaflet and Plotly that allow you to interact with the dataset.
+After cleaning, we stored the data in MongoDB and used a Python Flask API to power a web application (See file app.py).
+We then created several visualizations using Leaflet and Plotly that allow you to interact with the data set.

 ### Dataset:

-Data was pulled using the below API.
+Data was retrieved using the below API.

 https://www.ncdc.noaa.gov/swdiws/